-The best walking shoes for men in 2020
+The best walking shoes for men for 2021

 Low arches or flat feet often encourage pronation of the foot, meaning your foot turns downward.
 Put your foot flat on the floor and try to press your arch into the ground to visualize pronation.

-If you have pronated feet, "Walking shoes should have rigid outsoles which prevent the shoes from bending or flexing," Dr. Petkov says.
+If you have pronated feet, "Walking shoes should have rigid outsoles which prevent the shoes from bending or flexing," says Dr. Velimir Petkov, owner of Premier Podiatry in Clifton, New Jersey.
 "This allows your shoes to hold your feet in a mostly neutral position without allowing them to overpronate."

 That's where the Brooks Addiction Walker comes in.
 This shoe features a stiff outsole with a medium arch -- just enough to keep feet from overpronating, but not so much arch support that it pushes your feet into supination.